Azure/cortana-intelligence-quality-assurance/Technical Deployment Guide/README.md

   - Use your favourite tool to connect to the database created above.
 A good option is [SQL Server Management Studio (SSMS)](https://msdn.microsoft.com/en-us/library/mt238290.aspx).
   - Run the queries in the SQLDatabaseQueries_InputData_ALS0[**N**].sql (**N** = 0..4) files attached to this solution deployment.
   After you run the queries, you should have 5 tables AllDataALS0[**N**], (**N** = 0..4) in the database.
-  - [OPTIONAL] In general, you can use **SQL Server 2016 Import and Export Data** to create SQL database data tables using schema from sample csv files.
+  - [OPTIONAL] In general, you can use **SQL Server 2016 Import and Export Data** tool to create SQL database data tables using schema from sample csv files.
-            - you can install the SQL Server Import and Export Wizard by installing SQL Server Data Tools ([SSDT](https://msdn.microsoft.com/library/mt204009.aspx))
-            Use **SQL Server 2016 Import and Export Data** (you can install the SQL Server Import and Export Wizard by installing SQL Server Data Tools ([SSDT](https://msdn.microsoft.com/library/mt204009.aspx))).
+            - Use **SQL Server 2016 Import and Export Data** (you can install the SQL Server Import and Export Wizard by installing SQL Server Data Tools ([SSDT](https://msdn.microsoft.com/library/mt204009.aspx))).
-            - If you have a sample of the data you wish to store in the database (for example obtained by running the solution and saving the full data in a blob storage account as described above), you can run **SQL Server 2016 Import and Export Data**:
+            - Use the traing data sample (in the solution **resources** directory), you can run **SQL Server 2016 Import and Export Data**:
             	- Data source: select **Flat File Source** as input and choose the waypoint**N**_training.csv file (**N** = 0..4), then press **Next**
             	- Destination: Select  **Microsoft OLE DB Provider for SQL server**
             	- Select **Use SQL Server Authetication**, and type admin user name and password
             	- Press **Edit Mappings** button
             	- Press **Edit SQL...** button and copy and save the autogenared SQL query.
-            	- You can continue to upload the csv file to the database, or just use the autogenerated query to created and empty database table with the csv file schema.
+            	- You can continue to upload the csv file to the database, or just use the autogenerated SQL query to create an empty database table with the csv file schema.
             	NOTE: The automatically generated SQL queries will generally use non-specific varchar data type for all fields in the created tables.
 For data fields that require non-generic types, the SQL query autogenerated above should be edited to specify the desired type for each field.

 ### Connect the ASA to the SQL DW by adding **SQL database** outputs for the ASA job (similar to the steps preformed when adding PBI output sinks):
+  - Log into the [Azure Management Portal](https://ms.portal.azure.com) and select the Stream Analytics Job created for this solution (you have to stop the the ASA, if it is running, in order to add outputs as described below).
+  - Click *OUTPUTS* and then click ***+ADD***
     - Output Alias: dbsinkALS0**N** (**N** = 0..4).
     - Sink: **SQL database**
     - Subscription: choose solution subscription
     - Database: choose the database created for this solution
     - Fill Server name, Username, Password
     - Table: choose AllDataALS0[**N**], (**N** = 0..4) or the table names you created in the SQL db/wh before
     - Click **Create** button.
   - Extend the query of ASA Job created before to sent data to the DW sinks:
  	 - Log into the classic [Azure Managment Portal](https://manage.windowsazure.com) and select the ASA Job  created for this solution (you have to stop the ASA, if it is running, in order to add outputs as described below).
  	 - Append at the end of the query lines like:

        **SELECT * INTO [dbsinkALS00] FROM subqueryw0 WHERE conveyor = '1'**